HalmstadStudentkar/magazino/readme.txt

 =================================
 CHANGELOG
 =================================
+Version 1.1.2
+ * added mailto icon to the social media buttons
+ * modified the css for the menu dropdown on mobile screen, the submenu items now display as indented menu links

 Version 1.1.1
  * modified the styles for <ins> and <iframe> tags to fix the yellow bar sometimes appearing above iframe content